Going steady

-Going steady is a romantic relationship in which both partners commit to date only each other.
-Growing in prevalence in the United States after World War II, going steady became the mainstream dating pattern in high schools and colleges in the 1950s.
-Going steady continued as a dominant dating pattern through the 1980s, with teenagers beginning to go steady at progressively earlier ages.
-The label "going steady" fell into disuse in the 1970s.
+Going steady is when two romantic partners agree to an exclusive relationship.
+Growing in prevalence in the United States after World War II, this pattern became mainstream in high schools and colleges in the 1950s.
+Its popularity continued through the 1980s, with teenagers beginning to go steady at progressively earlier ages.
+However, the label "going steady" fell into disuse in the 1970s.